 (4) Without limiting the terms and conditions that may be included in an agreement referred to in subsection (1), unless the Board considers that it is inappropriate for an agreement to do so, such an agreement is to require the recipient of a grant under section 24(1)(c) or (d) to report to the Commission —

-(a) the death of any person with a disability;
+(a) the death of any person with disability;

-(b) significant physical or psychological harm suffered by a person with a disability;
+(b) significant physical or psychological harm suffered by a person with disability;

-(c) without limiting paragraph (b), an assault (including a sexual assault) of a person with a disability; or
+(c) without limiting paragraph (b), an assault (including a sexual assault) of a person with disability; or

-(d) neglect of a person with a disability to an extent that results, or is likely to result, in significant physical or psychological harm to that person,
+(d) neglect of a person with disability to an extent that results, or is likely to result, in significant physical or psychological harm to that person,

 within 7 days of the recipient becoming aware of that occurrence.

-(5) In subsection (4), a reference to a person with a disability is a reference to —
+(5) In subsection (4), a reference to a person with disability is a reference to —

-(a) a person with a disability to whom the recipient of a grant is providing a disability service; or
+(a) a person with disability to whom the recipient of a grant is providing a disability service; or

-(b) a person with a disability who is the subject of the agreement.
+(b) a person with disability who is the subject of the agreement.

 (6) If under subsection (4) the Board decides that it is inappropriate for an agreement to require a recipient of a grant to report to the Commission, the Board is to report to the Minister that it has made that decision.

 [Section 25 amended by No. 44 of 1999 s.
 11; No. 57 of 2004 s.
-14.]
+14; No. 40 of 2012 s.
+9 and 24.]

 26. Minister may review Commission’s decisions